-SHA's Housing Administrator will appoint a PBV Selection Panel to review, evaluate, rank and select the applications according to the criteria described herein.
-This panel will, at minimum, consist of the Housing Administrator, Section 8 Manager and Compliance Manager.
+SHA's Housing Administrator or Designee will appoint a PBV Selection Panel to review, evaluate, rank and select the applications according to the criteria described herein.
+This panel will, at minimum, consist of the Housing Administrator or Designee, Section 8 Manager, and Compliance Manager.
+Projects that include VASH PBVs must be also reviewed and approved by the US Department of Veterans' Affairs.

-In the event that units owned by SHA are recommended for the project basing, applications and the recommendations of the panel will be forwarded to the HUD field office for review. (includes tax credit units with ownership interest by SHA, as well as the units owned by SHA Instrumentalities)
+If units owned by SHA are recommended for the project basing, applications and the recommendations of the panel will be forwarded to the HUD field office for review. (includes tax credit units with ownership interest by SHA, as well as the units owned by SHA Instrumentalities).

-Condition of Units 5% of Units ADA Compliant Unit Amenities Unit Sizes 10 Supportive Services Plan Appropriate for target population, no cost to residents, good probability of long-term funding - 30 Points Appropriate for target population, but residents charged a reasonable fee, long-term funding indeterminable. - 10 points Inappropriate or costly to residents - 0 points 30 Resident Opportunity Units are in a low poverty census tract OR Units in proximity to educational or employment opportunities.
-Financial Stability No audit findings DCR 1.1 10 Owner/Manager Experience and Capacity Experience of owner and management agent in the development and management of affordable housing.
-(Acceptance of the Housing Choice Vouchers do not count) Proposal sets forth good ideas for tenant success.
-Tenant Selection Appropriate for low-income residents Readiness to Proceed No permanent displacement of tenants AHAP signed by 7/1/2022 HAP signed by 12/31/2023 Site Visit Substantial compliance with HQS in 25% of proposed units (existing housing) Construction has not begun (new or rehab)
+Condition of Units 10 Presence or planned development of ADA compliant units, unit amenities, unit sizes.
+10 Supportive Services Plan Appropriate for target population, no cost to residents, good probability of long-term funding - 30 Points Appropriate for target population, but residents charged a reasonable fee, long-term funding indeterminable.
+20 - 10 points Inappropriate or costly to residents - 0 points Resident Opportunity Units are in a low poverty census tract (below 20% poverty) OR units in proximity to educational or 10 employment opportunities.
+Financial Stability No audit findings; DCR - Minimum 1.1; Maximum 1.45; cash flow does not exceed 10% of total operating 10 expenses.
+Owner/Manager Experience and Capacity Experience of owner and management agent in the development and management of affordable housing 20 (acceptance of the Housing Choice Vouchers is not considered in determination of score).
+Proposal sets forth 20 sustainable ideas for tenant success.
+Tenant Selection 10 Appropriate for low-income residents; includes appeal process for denied applications.
+10 Readiness to Proceed No permanent displacement of tenants; existing projects able to enter into HAP contract no later than 10 01/31/2024.
+New construction/significant rehab projects able to enter into AHAP by 12/31/2024 and 10 anticipated completion of construction is prior to 12/31/2025.
+Site Visit New Construction or Rehabilitation projects: construction has not begun.
+10 Existing Housing: substantial compliance with HQS in the proposed units, as evidenced by inspection.
+Total Possible Points: 100 VASH PBV Bonus 10 Project includes up to four (4) VASH PBVs.
+Proposal includes Housing First Narrative.
+10 Total Possible Points with VASH Bonus: 110